The Ultimate Guide to a Successful Headshots Photoshoot

 We designed three pathways because NYC professionals do not all work the same way.
 Some teams are in a Midtown tower with a beautiful lobby.
 Some founders travel constantly and can only give us 45 minutes between flights.
 Some companies have people in five cities and need everyone to look like they work at the same place.
 So we built a studio option, an on location option, and a remote option.
 Each one delivers the same visual language with adjustments for logistics.

 Times Square studio sessions run in central Manhattan with weekday shooting blocks from 9 AM to 1 PM and 2 PM to 6 PM.
 The space has high ceilings for multi-light rigs, seamless paper backdrops in grays and whites, and enough room to tether to a calibrated monitor so clients can review images in real time.
+Real-time photo review during the shoot allows subjects to make adjustments based on what they see on a connected screen.
 Controlled lighting means we handle a huge range of skin tones and outfits without surprises.
 Same-day proofing is standard.
 Most people feel confident within the first few frames.

 On location headshots NYC means we travel across Manhattan, Brooklyn, Queens, the Bronx, and occasionally Jersey City.
 Crew call is often 8:00 AM so we can test lighting before the first subject arrives at 9:00 AM.
 We bring everything: lights, stands, backdrops, reflectors, and backup gear.
+Using a reflector can help fill in shadows on the subject's face, improving the overall lighting.
 Natural light is a nice bonus when we get it, but we never depend on it.
 Office conference rooms, rooftop terraces, and glass-walled lobbies all work when we control the flash and camera settings.

 Remote headshots via the CLOS App let distributed teams shoot from anywhere while our direction and retouching keep the brand consistent.
 The app locks in framing templates and lighting guidance.
 Files flow directly to our editors.
 It is not a webcam selfie.
 It is a guided session with professional post processing and color grading that matches our studio work.